tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 ## Arrays and Objects

-If you just made it through the above, I want to congratulate you.
-That was much more information than I had intended to dump on everybody at first, but I feel like it is truly worth your time and understanding.
-It took me years to grasp all of that accurately, so even understanding some of it puts you closer to my understanding in the matter of minutes.
+Making it through the above section is no small feat.
+Honestly, that was much more information than I had intended to explain at first, but also felt that it would truly be worth the time to gain more understanding.
+It took me years to grasp all of that accurately, so even understanding a portion of it puts someone closer to my understanding in the matter of minutes.
 Really, a vast majority of the complicated things in programs are made of arrays.
 Often arrays with combinations of other arrays.

-Let's remark on something about position values.
+Let us remark on something about position values.
 With our last string `"Boba"`, each letter has a position value.
 These values are referred to as "indexes".
 Here is a table demonstrating:

 | Index | Character |